Digital-Preservation-Finland/knowledge-base/database/application_pdf/JHOVE/Lexical-error/index.rst

 Analysis
 --------
 PDF-HUL-65, PDF-HUL-66.
 Unsupported character or insufficiently built dictionary object in the document.
 The exception is of a general kind and the problem case needs more inspection.

+Is it a bug in the validating software? - unclear

 -----------------
 Suggested repairs